MLD3/FIDDLE/README.md

 ## Experiments

-In order to show the flexibility and utility of FIDDLE, swe conducted several experiments using data from MIMIC-III.
-The code to reproduce the results are located in the `mimic3_experiments` subdirectory.
+In order to show the flexibility and utility of FIDDLE, we conducted several experiments using data from MIMIC-III and eICU.
+The code to reproduce the results are located at https://gitlab.eecs.umich.edu/MLD3/FIDDLE_experiments.
+The experiments were performed using FIDDLE v0.1.0 and reported in the JAMIA paper; bug fixes and new functionalities have since been implemented and may affect the numerical results.